Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \paragraph{Benchmark Models} There is a limited literature on the non-greedy BO.
 We will benchmark our model with the state-of-the-art GLASSES algorithm with fixed horizon, a DP-based algorithm using M-EI with fixed rolling horizon \citep{lam2015multifidelity}, Markov chain Monte Carlo (MCMC) based maximum probability of improvement (MPI) \citep{snoek2012practical}, MCMC based lower confidence bound (LCB) \citep{snoek2012practical} and the misoKG \citep{poloczek2017multi}.
 Note that GLASSES, MPI and LCB cannot be applied to the miso setting.
 We refer to section \ref{sec:literature} for more details on the benchmarked models.

 \paragraph{Performance} The performance is measured in terms of Gap $G$, which is a common metric in many BO literature \citep{huang2006global, gonzalez2016glasses, lam2016bayesian}.
 Specifically,

 where $f^{\bm{D}_1}_{max}$ and $f^{\bm{D}_{N}}_{max}$ are optimal values given the initial and augmented data at stage $N$ respectively and $f^*_{max}$ is the global maximum of the testing function.
 Table \ref{result} shows the comparative results across different functions and algorithms.
 Furthermore, we collect the selected $\{h_k\}_{k=1}^N$ over an experiment and plot the distribution of those rolling horizons in Figure \ref{fig:rolling}.

 Based on Table \ref{result} and Figure \ref{fig:rolling}, we can obtain some important insights.
 First, the results indicate that our model clearly outperforms the state-of-the-art methods including non-myopic algorithms.
 The average and median Gaps of our algorithm are above 0.85, indicating that the estimations are improved 85$\%$ compared to the initial iteration.
 The key reason is that GLASSES and M-EI only consider fixed rolling horizon $h$, which is risky: the error propagation might eliminate the benefits of looking ahead.
 Indeed, choosing $h$ stagewise allows us to carefully avoid the negative effect of model mis-specification.
 As shown in Table \ref{result_h}, when we choose fixed rolling horizon at each stage, the resulting Gap will be affected.
 When $h=4,5$, the non-greedy algorithm will even sabotage the performance.
 Here we note that we believe a dynamic rolling horizon can also improve the performance of GLASSES and M-EI.
 However, this requires further analysis and theoretical inquiries.

-Second, the non-myopic algorithms are capable of beating the greedy algorithms.
+Second, non-myopic algorithms are capable of beating greedy algorithms.
 Interestingly, the feasible rolling horizon $h^*$ is usually not large (Figure \ref{fig:rolling}).
-This result is encouraging as it implies that the computational burden does not need to increase significantly since even a short horizon is beneficial.
+This result is encouraging as it implies that the computational burden does not need to increase significantly since a short horizon is most beneficial.
 Therefore, it is over-pessimistic to discard non-myopia if one is afraid of error accumulation and computational complexity.